chili-publish/grafx-documentation/docs/release-notes/index.md

 ![rn_icon](/assets/CHILI_LOGOS_OK-07.svg)

 GraFx Fonts introduces the concept of font families & font styles to CHILI GraFx and brings better brand consistency to CHILI GraFx.
 Important to know is that fonts in GraFx Fonts can only be used in GraFx Studio.
-Fonts used in GraFx Publisher are managed in GraFx Publisher separatly.
+Fonts used in GraFx Publisher are managed in GraFx Publisher separately.

 #### Features
 - You can upload a font style & font family